 Jim Thompson House

 This exquisite collection of traditional Thai houses stands as a museum to Jim Thompson, who recognized the tremendous opportunity to re-establish the Thai silk industry.
 Before his mysterious disappearance in Malaysia in 1967, his house was the talk of the town where he entertained his friends and visitors including the like of Somerset Maugham.
+The restaurant there provides a nice respite and they have some of the best pad thai in town.

 Directions: BTS Skytrain to National Stadium Station – check the map in the station